coloursofnoise/Resources/Adding-Stylegrounds.md

 ### Speed X & Y

 This decides at which speed your background will move _on its own_ Horizontally (X) and Vertically (Y).
-If Scroll X is 1, the background will move to the right, while if Scroll X is -1, the background will move left instead.
+If Speed X is 1, the background will move to the right, while if Speed X is -1, the background will move left instead.

 ### Alpha